RedHat-UX/red-hat-design-tokens/.changeset/add-new-brand-colors.md

 "@rhds/tokens": major
 ---

+# Crayon color updates

 Crayon color token names and values were changed to match the [new Red Hat color palette](https://www.redhat.com/en/about/brand/standards/color).

 To help you make these changes, use the [RHDS Stylelint Plugin](https://github.com/RedHat-UX/red-hat-design-tokens/tree/main/plugins/stylelint).
 Below is a snippet with a rule to help identify when an old token name is used.
-If you like more information about Stylelint, visit [stylelint.io](http://stylelint.io/).
+If you'd like more information about Stylelint, visit [stylelint.io](http://stylelint.io/).

 > This rule can take a dictionary of names to migrate, and if it finds one of the specified names, it will automatically replace it with the new one.